TolikPylypchuk/KeyboardSwitch/docs/_v3_0/06-converter.md

 ## The Converter Functionality

-Here's how the converter tab looks (when it's configured):
+Here's how the Converter tab looks (when it's configured):

 ![screen-converter]({{ '/assets/images/v3.0/screen-converter.png' | absolute_url }})